 How does it work?Every Race Duck adoption, whether online, in the mail, at a Duck Race booth or in a sponsoring business is entered into our E-Quack database.
 Next to your name in E-Quack is the number of ducks you have adopted.
 The tag range is electronically sequenced and then shuffled by E-Quack.
 E-Quack automatically assigns the number of ducks you have adopted next to Tag Numbers.
 So, if you adopted 5 ducks, your name will appear next to 5 different tag numbers.

 What if you have 4,000 adopted ducks but you have 5,000 tagged ducks?If every darling Race Duck is not adopted by the day of the Race, you may still adopt up to one hour prior to the Race start time.
 All names randomly enter into the mix beside an unassigned number.
 Remember, as long as the Race entries are not sold out, anyone can adopt until an hour before the start of the race.

-What time is the Charity Duck Race?All kinds of FREE family fun begins at 6:30 p.m. at the Rob Fleming Aquatic Park at the Village of Creekside Park, 6535 Creekside Forest Drive, The Woodlands, Texas 77389.
-Our hilarious rubber ducks are launched tumbling down the pool slide around 8:00 p.m. and will wind their way to the finish line.
+What time is the Charity Duck Race?All kinds of VIRTUAL fun begins at 2 p.m.
+Our hilarious rubber ducks are launched tumbling down the pool slide and make a huge splash into the pool where the ducks will be mixed up and randomly plucked!